Syrian opposition to meet to decide whether to join peace talks

 A shake-up appears under way.
 The meeting of the general assembly on May 23 will discuss bringing in members of a secular-leaning camp currently being established in Cairo by prominent opposition figures who had previously stayed away from the coalition.

-They include Michel Kilo, a writer who was jailed for three years before the revolt after he criticized repression and domination by the Assad clan.
+They include Michel Kilo, a writer who was jailed for three years before the revolt after he criticised repression and domination by the Assad clan.

 Russia said on Saturday there was disagreement over who should represent the opposition in a Syrian peace process, days after Moscow and Washington announced the joint effort to bring the two sides to an international conference.